pedromamaral/SARProject1/README.md

 # SAR Project - HTTP/1.1 Server with SSE Support

-The project goal is to implement a Java-based HTTP/1.1 server that conects to a database (containing information on groups of students) optionality to obtain grades higher than 17 Server-Sent Events (SSE) should be implemented for real-time update of database operations in all client browsers connected to the server.
+The project goal is to implement a Java-based HTTP/1.1 server that conects to a database (containing information on groups of students).
+To obtain grades higher than 17 the student must also implement Server-Sent Events (SSE) for real-time update of database operations in all subscribed client browsers.

 This initial project serves as an educational starting boilerplate that serves as a base to start coding the project and as an initial structure for understanding web server architecture, design patterns, and event-driven programming.

 ## Table of Contents
 - [Project Overview](#project-overview)